 - a.
 Area A standard parking spaces: 9 feet by 18 feet.
-Complies. - b.
+Not applicable. - b.
 Area B standard parking spaces: 8.5 feet by 18 feet.
-Not applicable. - c.
+Complies. - c.
 Compact parking spaces: 8 feet by 17 feet, including a 1-foot overhang.
+Complies.

-Complies. - d.
+- d.
 Parking garages spaces: 8.5 feet by 18 feet.
-Not applicable. - e.
+Applicant to provide information. - e.
 Valet parking spaces: 8 feet by 18 feet.
-Complies. - f.
+No valet parking spaces shown. - f.
 Parking spaces which do not meet required standards may not be counted towards meeting the minimum parking requirements.
 Not applicable. - g.
 All parking spaces shall be at a 90-degree angle, unless otherwise approved by the reviewing Board(s).
 Applicant to address. - h.
 All parking aisle widths shall be at least 24 feet for two-way travel, except that those adjacent to compact parking spaces shall have a minimum aisle width of 22 feet.
 Complies 24 foot wide aisles provided.